-There are many essential factors to starting a small business: first, you have to have a winning idea.
-Then, you’ll have to do some market research, track down partnering investors and secure your capital.
+There are many essential factors to starting a small business; first, you need a winning idea.
+Then, you’ll have to do some market research, track down partnering investors, and secure your capital.
 All of this is usually before your business has sold a single marketable product.
 But this isn’t all your business needs.

-Once you have everything set up, you have to think about the software that’s going to power your business.
-It’s what powers the day-to-day operations, and the goal of your software should be to make the whole operation of your business cheaper, quicker and easier.
+Once you have everything set up, you have to think about the essential software that’s going to power your business.
+It’s what powers the day-to-day operations, and the goal of your software should be to make the whole operation of your business cheaper, quicker, and easier.

-Here’s how to set up your software systems for your small business – with little to no extra costs to you.
+Here’s how to set up your essential software systems for your small business, with little to no extra costs to you.

 The Basic Operating System

-Windows is popular, but popularity is steadily going down in favour of Linux – especially for those who want ease-of-use.
+Windows is popular, but its popularity is steadily declining in favor of Linux, especially among those who prioritize ease of use.
 If compatibility with Linux is an issue, opt for Windows, but if it’s not, you’re better off using Linux.

-Apple is used by many professionals, including graphic designers and magazine layout artists – if you have a business that needs design capability, this should be your choice .
+Apple is used by many professionals, including graphic designers and magazine layout artists.
+If you have a business that requires design capabilities, this should be your top choice.

 Tax Software